kupl/npex/README.md

 All the generated patch candidates are stored in "patches" directory.
 Users need to replace the original NPE-existing file with one of the patch candidates to make their project **NPE-free**.

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the terms of MIT license.

 ## Issues
 If you encounter any issues, please refer to the [Issue page](https://github.com/kupl/npex/issues) as the solutions already exists.